-Every candidate for the Degree of Bachelor of Arts with Honours in a given subject, before enrolling in a course of study for the degree, shall have:
+Every candidate for the Degree of Bachelor of Arts with Honours in a given subject, before enrolling in a course of study for the degree, shall have: (a) either i. qualified for a Bachelor's degree and either

-- (a) either - i. qualified for a Bachelor's degree and either - satisfied the prerequisites for the subject as specified in the Schedule to these Regulations; or - completed a qualifying course prescribed by the Head of Department and approved by the Dean of Humanities and Social Science of a standard equivalent to the prerequisite courses; or - c. provided evidence to the satisfaction of the Dean and Head of Department, of relevant professional practice or other work experience; or
+- a. satisfied the prerequisites for the subject as specified in the Schedule to these Regulations: or - completed a qualifying course prescribed by the Head of Department and approved by the Dean of Arts of a standard equivalent to the prerequisite courses; or - provided evidence to the satisfaction of the Dean and Head of Department, of relevant professional practice or other work experience; or - been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Bachelor of Arts with Honours; or - for the subject Social Work, have completed the Postgraduate Diploma in Social Work; and

-- been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Bachelor of Arts with Honours; or - iii. for the subject Social Work, have completed the Postgraduate Diploma in Social Work; and - (b) been approved as a candidate for the degree in that subject by the Dean of Humanities and Social Science.
+(b) been approved as a candidate for the degree in that subject by the Dean of Arts.